bwlewis/feathercache/inst/backends/mongoose/README.md

 # server_b: ./mongoose -f http://server_c:8000
 # server_c: ./mongoose -f http://server_a:8000
 ```

-GET requests (`uncache` in the R package) that result in "404 not found"
+GET and DELETE requests (`uncache()` and `delete()` in the R package) that
-errors are returned to the client as redirects to the next server.
+result in "404 not found" errors are returned to the client as redirects to the
+next server.
+PUT requests are never redirected.

-This simple approach lets you store key/values across several servers using any
+You can store key/values across several servers using any desired sharding
-desired sharding strategy and locate a given key without advance knowledge of
+strategy and then clients may download or delete them without advance knowledge
-its location.
-Not terribly efficient, but reasonably effective.
+of storage location.
+This approach introduces latency for the sake of extreme
+simplicity.

 ## Directory listings